-Support Ribbon of Hope’s mission
+Support Ribbon of Hope’s General Mission

 Where does the giving go?

 Each new patient referral receives a gift tote bag which includes comfort items that are not typically available through the hospital.
 Items include a lap robe that has proven useful to patients during treatment, gender specific hat, hand lotion for sensitive skin, a C101 10-Year Planner, and reading material.

 Each month Ribbon of Hope volunteers send out encouragement cards to each of our patients.
 We often hear how important the cards are to patients.
 The cards serve as an ongoing reminder that someone remembers them and is praying for them as they walk with cancer.

 Bereavement Care & Caregiver Support Group:

 For those who have lost a family member to cancer, the ability to grieve and morn the loss is important to finding a new sense of normal.
 Through our support group we offer stability to family members who are in the midst of life changing transition.